davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

   </h1>
 </center>

-## What is Consensus?

 The name “consensus” is an analogy for how people make decisions in the real world.
-In real life, the word “consensus” means agreement, usually with the implication that some prior disagreement is now closed, not to be reopened.
+In real life, the word “consensus” means agreement, usually with the implication that some prior disagreement is now resolved, closed, and not to be reopened.
 We seek consensus when we need to make a decision once and for all in order to move forward; once we’ve moved forward, it’s too late to reopen the decision.
 The situation is similar for a network of servers running a consensus algorithm.

+Distributed services need consensus algorithms because conflicts and disagreements tend to arise naturally any time you have shared state that can be updated by two servers in parallel.
+If two servers try to update some shared state without knowing about each other’s updates, they can end up disagreeing what the updated state should become.
+These conflicts must be resolved in order for the system to complete the update and move forward.
+Algorithms for resolving these conflicts are called consensus algorithms.

+Let’s take a look at a few examples of situations where these conflicts can arise &mdash; examples where some kind of consensus algorithm is needed:

+## Example Use Cases

+### GitHub Repository

+### Key-Value Store

+### Lock Services

+### Takeaways

+TODO the takeaway is shared state + parallel update = potential for conflicts.
+Must resolve the conflict to move forward.

+TODO inset box: the need for consensus exists because of conflicts.
+If you can do the updates without conflicts, you don’t need consensus.
+CRDTs.

+## Why Consensus is Hard

+TODO the discussion of fault tolerance goes here

+## Properties of a Consensus Algorithm

 ---